ccrawford/CC_G5/README.md

     - Improve blinking of AP and Altitude on status change
     - Add battery status and logic
     - Add startup/shutdown sequences
-    - Add "Out of range" chevrons that point to horizon in unusual attitudes
+    - ~~Add "Out of range" chevrons that point to horizon in unusual attitudes~~ Done.
+Also fixed inverted flight displays

   ### Horizontal Situation Indicator (HSI)
   - **Compass Rose**: 360° rotating compass with true heading display